jgilbert01/aws-lambda-stream/README.md

 ### Backpressure
 Unlike imperative programming, functional reactive programming with streams provides natural backpressure because it is pull oriented.
 In other words, a slow downstream step will not pull the next upstream record until it is finished processing the current record.
 This helps us avoid overwhelming downstream services and systems.

-However, this does not hold true for services like DynamoDB that return throttling errors.
+However, this does not hold true for services, like DynamoDB, that return throttling errors.
 In these cases we can use the Highland.js [rateLimit](https://highlandjs.org/#ratelimit) feature to provide explicit backpressure.

 ```javascript
   ...